ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 You may wield a two handed weapon of large or smaller size with one hand.

 # Innate Features
 Your GM will give you a number of "character points" (usually 10) that you may spend to buy "innate features" for your character, the cost for each innate feature as well as their benefits are listed below.
 Do note that you are allowed to re-flavor these features as you wish and that they are merely worded in a way to be concise for rulings, rather than for fun, and in games fun is more important than rules.
+Innate features are numbered for convenience.

+1
 ```
 Name: Protective Shell
 Cost: 3 points
 Description:
 Your AC may not fall below 16.
 ```
+2
 ```
 Name: Damage Type Resistance
 Cost: 3 points
 Description:
 You gain damage type resistance to one type of damage other than bludgeoning, piercing, or slashing damage.
 ```
+3
 ```
 Name: Natural Armor
 Cost: 2 points
 Description:
 You have a natural armor that grants you a base AC of 13.
 You may add your dexterity modifier to this AC.
 ```
+4
 ```
 Name: 1d6 Natural Weapon
 Cost: 2 points, 3 if finesse
 Description:
 You have some form of natural weapon which increases your unarmed damage die to a d6.
 You may make an attack as a bonus action with this weapon.
 ```
+5
 ```
 Name: 1d8 Natural Weapon
 Cost: 2 points, 3 if finesse
 Description:
 You have some form of natural weapon which increases your unarmed damage die to a d8.
 ```
+6
 ```
 Name: Retractable Natural Weapon
 Cost: 2 points, finesse or otherwise
 Description:
 You have some form of natural weapon which increases you unarmed damage die to a d4. this natural weapon is capable of being retracted or abjured as a bonus action.
 ```
+7
 ```
 Name: Climbing Speed
 Cost: 2 points
 Description:
 You gain a climbing speed equal to your walking speed
 ```
+8
 ```
 Name: Wings
 Cost: 3 points, 4 with no walking speed loss
 Description:
 You gain a flying speed of 60 feet and your walking speed is reduced by 15.
 ```
+9
 ```
 Name: Hover speed
 Cost: 3 points
 Description:
 You gain a flying speed equal to your walking speed & remain floating in the air even if you are rendered prone while in the air.
 ```
+10
 ```
 Name: Swimming Speed
 Cost: 2 points
 Description:
 You gain a swimming speed equal to your walking speed
 ```
+11
 ```
 Name: Burrowing Speed
 Cost: 3 points
 Description:
 You gain a burrowing speed equal to half your walking  (minimum 15)
 ```
+12
 ```
 Name: Innate Casting
 Cost: 2 points
 Description:
 You gain one cantrip or first level spell and use your choice of Constitution, Intelligence, Wisdom or Charisma as your casting modifier.
 In order to cast this spell you must expend one hit die.
 ```
+13
 ```
 Name: Additional Arms
 Cost: 3 points
 Description:
 You have an additional set of arms, you are capable of making a weapon attack as a bonus action if you wield them in these arms or you may use them to wield a shield.
 ```
+14
 ```
 Name: Reach
 Cost: 2 points
 Description:
 Your melee range increases by 5 feet.
 ```
+15
 ```
 Name: Strong Build
 Cost: 2 points
 Description:
 Your Pushing, Carrying, and Lifting capacity is multiplied by 3.
 ```
+16
 ```
 Name: Shape-shifting
 Cost: 6 points, 5 if size tiny or huge
 Description:
 As an action you may change your appearance and voice, it may be an appearance and voice of your own creation or the appearance and voice of another person.
 You may alter your size to be one size larger or smaller than your current size but you gain no benefits from altering your size and you cannot be made a size larger than huge or smaller than tiny.
 Your clothing is unaffected by this change.
 ```
+17
 ```
 Name: Gills
 Cost: 4 points
 Description:
 You are capable of breathing underwater.
 ```
+18
 ```
 Name: Breath Holding
 Cost: 1 point
 Description:
 You are capable of holding your breath for long periods of time, up to 1 hour.
 ```
+19
 ```
 Name: Keen Smell
 Cost: 2 points
 Description:
 You have advantage on checks that rely on smell.
 ```
+20
 ```
 Name: Keen sight
 Cost: 3 points
 Description:
 You have advantage on checks that rely on sight.
 ```
+21
 ```
 Name: Keen Hearing
 Cost: 3 points
 Description:
 You have advantage on checks that rely on hearing.
 ```
+22
 ```
 Name: Darkvision
 Cost: 2 points
 Description:
 You can see in darkness within 60 feet of you as if it is bright light and darkness past that as dim light.
 You see in dim light as if it is bright light You may or may not be able to discern colors in complete darkness, as decided between you and your GM.
 ```
+23
 ```
 Name: Agile
 Cost: 3 points
 Description:
 You may expend a hit die and double your movement speed for your turn once per rest.
 ```
+24
 ```
 Name: Nimble
 Cost: 4 points
 Description:
 You may disengage or hide as a bonus action on your turn.
 ```
+25
 ```
 Name: Damage Immunity
 Cost: 8 points (Fire, Lightning, Necrotic, Force, Thunder, Psychic) 6 points (Radiant, Acid, Cold) 4 points (Poison)
 Description:
 You have immunity to one type of damage.
 Ask your GM for permission before taking this feature.
 ```
+26
 ```
 Name: Charm Resistance
 Cost: 2 points
 Description:
 You have Advantage on saves against being charmed.
 ```
+27
 ```
 Name: Magic Resistance
 Cost: 6 points
 Description:
 You have Advantage on saves made against magical sources.
 ```
+28
 ```
 Name: Toughness
 Cost: 4 points if taken once, 8 if taken twice, 16 if taken 3 times
 Description:
 You gain 1 additional maximum hitpoint each level, this increases by one dependent on how many times you take this feat, up to a maximum of 3 additional hitpoints a level.
 ```
+29
 ```
 Name: Mimicry
 Cost: 1 point
 Description:
 You are capable of perfectly reproducing any sound which you have heard before.
 A creature must make an investigation check against your charisma or intelligence + 8 + your prof in order to determine the noise was mimicry.
 ```
+30
 ```
 Name: Breath Weapon
 Cost: 4 points
 Description:
 You are capable expending a hit die as an action to expel a 15 foot cone or 20 foot by 5 foot line of energy (your choice) from your body.
 A creature caught in the area of effect must make a dexterity saving throw or take 3d6 + Your constitution modifier damage of the type you chose, or half as much on a success.
 When you choose this feature choose a type of damage from: Lightning, Fire, Acid, Poison, Necrotic, or Radiant.
 You may use this feature a number of times equal to your proficiency bonus per rest.
 ```
+31
 ```
 Name: Spikes
 Cost: 1 points, 4 points to increase damage to 5 piercing, 8 points to increase damage to 8 piercing
 Description:
 Thorny spines cover your body.
 When a creature successfully grapples or is grappled by you or starts their turn grappling or being grappled by you they take 3 piercing damage.
 ```
+32
 ```
 Name: Jumping
 Cost: 2 points
 Description:
 You are capable of expending a bonus action to jump 20 feet into the air, in one direction, or a mixture of the two.
 ```
+33
 ```
 Name: Thermal Coating
 Cost: 1 point
 Description:
 You have a natural coating of fur or some other thermal layer, this allows you to ignore the effects of an exceedingly cold or hot environment such as a tundra or a desert (choose which type when you take this bodily feature).
 ```
+34
 ```
 Name: Feat Savant
 Cost: 8 points
 Description:
 You have the benefits of a single feat from Feats.md.
 ```
+35
 ```
 Name: Mutation
 Cost: 1 point, 2 for each additional minor beneficial corruption after the first
 Description:
 You gain one minor beneficial and/or neutral corruption of your choice from accursedJournal.md.
 ```
+36
 ```
 Name: Tentacles
 Cost: 1 point
 Description:
 You have tentacles somewhere on your body.
 As an action you may attempt to grapple someone with these tentacles, restraining them on a success.
 ```
+37
 ```
 Name: Duplipedal
 Cost: 3 points
 Description:
 You walk on four or more legs, giving some benefits and causing some issues.
 You gain advantage on saves against being knocked prone, and your movement speed is doubled.
 It may be hard or even impossible for you to ascend ladders or slopes not specifically designed with your stature in mind.
 ```
+38
 ```
 Name: Critical Attacker
 Cost: 7 points
 Description:
 On a critical weapon attack you may roll an additional damage die and add that to your total damage.
 ```
+39
 ```
 Name: Draining Attack
 Cost: 4 points, 5 if finesse
 Description:
 You have some form of natural weapon which increases your unarmed damage die to a d6.
 When you make an attack with this natural weapon and hit you may expend a hit die and regain hitpoints equal to the damage dealt.
 ```
+40
 ```
 Name: Blindsight
 Cost: 4 points